 5. What if I don't want graphic/nude photos posted online?

 You're inviting someone with a camera into one of the most vulnerable times of your life.
 I get that.
 There is definitely a level of trust that comes with allowing me into your birth space.
 I will always respect your wishes when it comes to posting photos.
-I do request clients sign model releases so I can share aspects of their beautiful stories with my followers, but I also understand some people value their privacy and wish to keep those moments off social media.
+I do love when clients sign model releases so I can share aspects of their beautiful stories with my followers, but I also understand some people value their privacy and wish to keep those moments off social media.
 Regardless of whether you agree to a model release or not, I will always ask permission before sharing anything of a graphic nature.
 It is so important to me that you feel respected and safe during this time.

 6. How many births have you attended?

 While I do not think there is a certain number you need to look for here, it is important to ask about expertise in the birthing space.
 I have photographed several births in hospitals and at home and am on my way to becoming certified in birth photography.
 I will be able to professionally navigate any circumstances that arise during your labor so you can tell the story of your baby's birthday for years to come.

 7. What is your plan if there is very little light?

 Lighting varies so much between hospitals and homes.
 There are no two situations exactly alike and a great photographer is going to be confident in any lighting scenario.
 It is very common for birth photographers to use flash (think: soft flash that isn't distracting, not the kind that's in your eyes) to create gorgeous images.
 This is something we will discuss beforehand so I can be aware of what you're sensitive to during birth.
 Be sure you select a photographer that knows how to make the most of the light that's available and still get timeless photos!